malmarri/baSSdrop/README.md

 Tool to recalibrate (downgrade) base quality scores in a strand-aware manner for single-stranded ancient DNA library-derived data.

 ## Purpose
-In single-stranded ancient DNA libraries (e.g., Meyer protocol), post-mortem deamination (C &rarr; T) is strand-specific.
+In single-stranded ancient DNA libraries, post-mortem deamination (C &rarr; T) is strand-specific.
 When these reads are mapped to a reference:
 - Reads from the **forward strand** show biochemical damage as **C &rarr; T** transitions.
 - Reads from the **reverse strand** (reverse-complemented by BWA) show damage as **G &rarr; A** transitions.